ethhub-io/ethhub/other/ethereum-fundraising-event.md

 * Ethereum Foundation selects 5 projects they see as the most important for the success of Eth 1.x and 2.0.
 This will give assurance to donators that every project in the fundraiser is credible.
   * NOTE: This could be done through EthHub or a panel of community members but it may potentially add unnecessary complexity.
 * Every project selected is put on the website with a "kickstarter style" pitch for their raise goal and what the funds will be used for.
+* Try to secure donation matching commitments from crypto funds & buisnesses.
 * The event runs for 30 days.
 If entire funding goal is not reached, funds are returned to those that donated.

 ## Smart Contract